 The Patient Experience in Healthcare

 Existing information about the patient experience in healthcare settings is informative.
 It’s another resource that can help to improve the design thinking process for oncologist settings.
-Many clinicians are frustrated about enhancing the patient experience, and these sentiments are expressed in no uncertain terms.
+Many clinicians are frustrated about enhancing the patient experience, and these sentiments are expressed in uncertain terms.

 One staff member stated, “We wanted to know what else we could do.”